EIS-Bonn/SeBiDa/README.md

 Usage (RDF2Parquet)
 ---
-You could either package the code using Maven for example or use the pre-built JAR provided [here](https://sourceforge.net/projects/sebida/files/latest/download?source=files).
+You could either package the code using Maven or use the pre-built JAR provided [here](https://sourceforge.net/projects/sebida/files/latest/download?source=files).

 We ship this component for now as an undependent tool, named RDF2Parquet, as it undependently converts RDF files into Parquet tables following the partitioning scheme explained above.

-We used for our evaluation the [Standalone Mode](http://spark.apache.org/docs/latest/spark-standalone.html).
-As the docs page above explains, you simply need to start your master (``./sbin/start-master.sh``), which returns you the master-spark-URL (check the logs).
-Then you start the workers (``./sbin/start-slave.sh <master-spark-URL>``).
+We used for our evaluation the [Standalone Mode](http://spark.apache.org/docs/latest/spark-standalone.html) mode of Spark cluster.
+As the docs page explains, you simply need to start your master (``./sbin/start-master.sh``), which returns you the master-spark-URL (check the logs).
+Then you start the workers refering to the master-spark-URL (``./sbin/start-slave.sh <master-spark-URL>``).

 Then you submit your JAR to spark like: